xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 See [Katalonc command-line option](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#automatically-updating-webdriver-option) for the list of common command-line options supported.

-## 3rd-Party Integrations
+## Reporting and 3rd-Party Integrations

 The final status of a terminated test suite is marked **Incomplete**.
-When a test suite has at least 1 test case not run, the status of this test suite is **Incomplete**.
+When a test suite ends early because it reached the maximum failure value, the test suite is marked **Incomplete**.

-**Incomplete** and **Not started yet** test suite and its test cases' results are not uploaded to 3rd-party tools (qTest, JIRA, Slack, Azure DevOps Test Plans, TestRail) except for TestOps, since TestOps parses the execution log.

 Katalon Studio sends **Incomplete** test suite execution’s attachments, including execution log and JUnit Report to TestOps.
 This action ends the incomplete execution on TestOps.

+Test suite marked **Incomplete** or **Not started yet** and its test cases' results are uploaded to TestOps, since TestOps parses the execution log.
+However, they are not uploaded to 3rd-party tools (qTest, JIRA, Slack, Azure DevOps Test Plans, TestRail).

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/condition-to-stop/TestOps%20report%202.png" alt="TestOps report" width="100%">